Azure/terraform-azurerm-avm-res-network-routeserver/examples/default/_header.md

 # Default example

-This deploys the module in its simplest form.
+This example deploys the module in the most common form.
+It enables branch-to-branch and uses a dynamic private ip configuration.